JiaqiTu/OFDM-wireless-communication-system/README.md

 # OFDM-wireless-communication-system

 ## Introduction
-Shanghai University Broadband wireless communication course project
+Shanghai University Broadband wireless communication

 This project is an in-depth exploration of implementing an Orthogonal Frequency-Division Multiplexing (OFDM) wireless communication system with MATLAB Simulink.